vifino/Echelon/README.md

   The "start" function should be your initialisation of things you need, because when the module is not used, it shouldn't do anything.
 The "start" function has the same arguments as the execute function and only gets called once.

-2. ( Optional )  execute(from,to,bot,config,echexecargs)
+2. ( Optional )  execute(from,to,msgto,bot,config,echexecargs)
   The "execute" function is your main action.
-It has five arguments:
+It has six arguments:
     1. from
       - The one who issued the command.